 HOW IMPORTANT IS WINTER TOURISM TO GEORGIA?

 According to the 2018 annual report of the Georgian Tourism Administration Agency, tourism contributed 7.5% to the total gross domestic product, and more importantly, it represented 75% of the country’s total service export.
 Furthermore, the 2019 annual research paper by the World Travel & Tourism Council identifies that in 2018 the travel and tourism sector maintained around 519,000 jobs (around 30% of total employment) and the number is expected to grow.
-Although the most popular tourist season is the summer, around 25% of total Georgian tourism comes from winter months.
-Additionally, the number of international visitors in winter, in the main winter ski resorts (excluding Goderdzi),1 have been increasing over the years (Figure 1).
+Although the most popular tourist season in the summer, around 25% of total Georgian tourism comes from the winter months.
+Additionally, the number of international visitors in winter, in the main winter ski resorts (excluding Goderdzi),1 has been increasing over the years (Figure 1).

 Figure 1.
 Domestic and international visits2, the 2015-2019 winter seasons

 Thus, given the sector’s increasing contribution to the country’s economy and the hopes it has generated, concerns about the potentially negative impact of climate change on the sector are certainly understandable.

 WHAT ARE THE EXPECTED IMPACTS OF CLIMATE CHANGE ON GEORGIAN SKI RESORTS?